 I supervise and examine physiotherapy students continuously at basic and advanced levels.
-I am co-supervisor for two doctoral students, Mascha Paulsen and Viktor Johansson Strandqvist who are physiotherapists and working at HLV.
+I am co-supervisor for doctoral student Mascha Pauelsen and main supervisor for doctoral student Viktor Johansson Strandqvist who are physiotherapists and working at HLV.

 My teaching areas involves mainly: functional anatomy, biomechanics, motor control and motor learning and clinical methods for assessment and treatment of musculoskeletal conditions of the extremities and the spine.